aiarena/aiarena-docker-base/README.md

 ## Build

-For general usage, we advise against building the image your - use the docker pull command above instead.
+For general usage, we advise against building the image yourself - refer to the local-play-bootstrap above instead.
 Use the following command to build image with name `aiarena`:

 ```